SUMMER 2021 IMPORTANT DATES

 For BBYO International Immersive Experiences: After participants make their initial $250 deposit, they will have the option to pay the outstanding funds either by credit card or e-check.
 If a credit card is chosen, participants will be charged a 3% fee that BBYO incurs from the credit card companies.
 This fee is non-refundable.
 There is no fee, however, if participants pay their balance by e-check.
 For additional questions, please contact [email protected].

-For CLTC, ILTC, and Kallah, the payment plan is as follows:
+For CLTC, ILTC, Kallah, Movement Makers, and Camp BBYO, the payment plan is as follows:

 A $250 deposit is due at the time of registration

-Half of the payment is due by the advertised deadline
+Half of the payment is due by March 2, 2021

 We are glad to accept registrations initiated after the final payment deadline.
 In these cases, fees must be paid in full within 15 days.
 If teens register within 15 days of the start of their summer program, their balance must be paid in full before they arrive.